-Approximately 170 domestically owned and operated vessels (mostly 15 to 25 m) made up the main part of the domestic commercial New Zealand tuna fishing fleet in 2014.
+Approximately 140 domestically owned and operated vessels (mostly 15 to 25 m) made up the main part of the domestic commercial New Zealand tuna fishing fleet in 2018.
 These vessels use troll or longline gear, with some vessels using both gear types at different times of the year.
 Some of these vessels do a limited amount of pole and line and handline fishing, but there is no dedicated pole and line or handline fishery in New Zealand.
 All surface longline vessels reported in Table 4 targeted a species complex including tuna and swordfish.

-Four New Zealand flagged Class-6 purse seiners (vessels with over 4,256 t combined hold capacity) have fished in the EEZs of Pacific Island States and on the high seas of the equatorial western and central Pacific Ocean (WCPO) since 2000.
+Four New Zealand flagged Class-5 and Class-6 purse seiners fished in the EEZs of Pacific Island States and on the high seas of the equatorial western and central Pacific Ocean (WCPO) through 2015, declining to two in 2016 and 2017, and to one in 2019.
 These vessels may also fish part of the year within New Zealand fisheries waters targeting free swimming (unassociated) schools of skipjack.
-The number of smaller capacity domestic-based purse seiners had declined to five vessels by 2009 and has remained at that level.
+The number of smaller capacity domestic-based purse seiners had declined to five vessels by 2009 and to four vessels by 2015.